isomerpages/nlb-learning/_reading/Teens/Content.md

 <h5 id="manga3" class="margin--bottom--lg"><b>Marvellous Manga (Part 3)</b></h5>

-In this final part of the series, we will discuss manga in its omnichannel forms.
+In this final part of the series, we will discuss manga in its various forms.

 Manga’s versatility lends itself to adaptations in a variety of multimedia formats.
 These different types of adaptations can appeal to different demographics.